fan-group/multimodal-syndet/README.md

 # 🚀 Multimodal-SynDet: Modular Embedding & Classification Pipeline

-**Project Status:** Implementation code for [Project Name].
-Currently under review for publication; full release forthcoming.
+**Project Status:** Implementation code for **Pretrained Image Encoders of Vision-Language and Multimodal Models: An Evaluation on Synthetic Facial Image Detection**

 ## ℹ️ Overview
 This framework provides an end-to-end pipeline for **cross-domain deepfake analysis**.
 It leverages state-of-the-art Vision-Language Models (VLMs) to extract high-dimensional embeddings, which are then used to train and evaluate linear classifiers for synthetic media detection.